-Both of these former co-workers have subsequently left retail.
+Both of these former co-workers subsequently left retail within 5-6 years.

 For someone who makes their primary living through retail, switching jobs is incredibly common.
 This happens for a number of reasons.
 Retail pay is pretty low, $8-$12 per hour for the average employee, so even a 50-cent per hour raise was cause to switch.
-Some retail managers are petty, bitter individuals that take out their frustrations on the only people they have control over.
+Some retail managers are petty individuals that take out their frustrations on the only people they have control over.
 A conflict with a manager was a frequent reason for a job shuffle.
-To this day I see people that worked in Gurnee Mills the same time I did, who are the same age as me, that are still behind a register.

 There was a huge difference between the mall in February and December.
 It was about 5 degrees out with wind chills frequently knocking another 10-20 off that.
 There were only 8-10 hours of sunlight during the day, even then the reflection off the snow and ice was blinding.
 Wallets were empty after splurging over the holidays.
 The malls, of course, were vacant.
 We could easily go an hour without anyone entering the store.
 Employees would stand outside their gates and chat most of the evening to pass time.
 It felt like working in an Antarctic research station.
 Every 2-3 hours we'd have to run outside to start our cheap cars and let them run for 10 minutes so we wouldn't be stranded when closing time rolled around.